The ROM Board Project

 Soldering Points on 09845-66528 RAM/ROM Board (before and after soldering)

-It would be not that hard to build a version which fits as daughter board onto the RAM/ROM board, however due to the limited space, no chip would fit on a socket, so the PLCC version of the EEPROMS should be used.
-All other chips may be soldered directly onto the board.
-The component side of the daugther board should be oriented towards the RAM/ROM board, so the placement of the components depends on where there is some space on the RAM/ROM board (e.g. above the now empty LPU/PPU ROM sockets).
-I've included a sample Eagle schematic plus non-optimized two-layer board layout, but did not yet produce one.
+It is not that hard to build a version which fits as daughter board onto the 9845 RAM/ROM assembly.
+The component side of the daugther board should be oriented towards the 9845 RAM/ROM assembly, so the placement of the components depends on where there is some space on the 9845 RAM/ROM assembly (e.g. above the now empty LPU/PPU ROM sockets).

-ROM Board Schematics (Eagle)
+ROM Board Schematics (Eagle, click to enlarge)

 In the above schematics, note that the Low and High 9845 ROMs represent dual in-line pin arrays, which are plugged into the ROM sockets at position CE1/LB (U3) and CE1/UB (U7) on the 09845-66528 RAM/ROM assembly.
-The four extra lines soldered to the back of the 09845-66528 RAM/ROM board will be connected to the "Board Connector".
+The four extra lines soldered to the back of the 09845-66528 RAM/ROM assembly will be connected to the "Board Connector".
 The pins at the connector are mapped as follows in the above diagram:

 RR-1 - A14